alexellis/jaas/README.md

 ## Similar tools

+* [OpenFaaS](https://github.com/openfaas/faas) - OpenFaaS runs CLIs, microservices and functions on Kubernetes with built-in asynchronous invocation support
+* [faasd](https://github.com/openfaas/faasd) - faasd is a tiny version of OpenFaaS that runs CLIs and functions on a single node without Kubernetes
 * [kjob](https://github.com/stefanprodan/kjob) by Stefan Prodan appears to be a close variation of jaas, but for Kubernetes.
+* [argo workflows](https://github.com/argoproj/argo) - argo workflows can be used to run tasks and pielines on Kubernetes

 ## Contributions are welcome